andrei1058/docs/docs/BedWars1058/addons.md

 If you have issues with the addon, it will probably be better to go to any support the author of the addon has, rather than the main bedwars support.

 - [BedWars1058-HotbarManager - Feature Packed HotBar Manager for BedWars1058](https://polymart.org/resource/2183) - by StudioBeam Development (Pro_Nil)
+- [⚔️ BedWars1058-Armed Mode Addon - A exciting new gamemode for BedWars1058](https://polymart.org/resource/2394) - by StudioBeam Development (Pro_Nil)
 - [Cosmetics - 300+ In-built cosmetics, custom cosmetics, custom rarities, multifunctional, packet-based and more](https://polymart.org/resource/1619) - by Mher
 - [Private Games - Create private games and play with friends](https://polymart.org/resource/1620) - by Mher
 - [Compass - Team Tracker, Quick Communications, Multi-language support](https://www.spigotmc.org/resources/91537/) - by Mher